paimpozhil/MiniAjenti/README.md

 Within the Ajenti Control panel.. you will see under websites-> PHPMYADMIN

-Click it and then disable the Maintenence mode.
+Click it and then disable the Maintenence mode / click Apply changes you are set.

 Now visit

-https://[public IP]:8008 and hit enter.. you dont have to do anything else.
+http://[public IP]:8008 and enter root as username

 Mysql is unsecure/ no password by default .